 As you can see, the resume doesn't specifically say when the candidate started and ended employment, which can cover a brief employment gap.
 However, if you're filling out a job application you'll need to be more specific.
 You'll also most likely be asked about the dates during a job interview, so be prepared to answer accurately.

-Start your resume with a Summary Statement and Career Highlights section, so you are highlighting your skills and accomplishments, rather than when you did what.
+Start your resume with a summary statement and career highlights section, so you are highlighting your skills and accomplishments, rather than what you did when.

 Explaining an Employment Gap During a Job Interview

-If you are now targeting a job that requires different skills or competencies, then you might emphasize how your strengths are better suited for the job at hand.
-If you have taken action to correct any problems which led to your dismissal, you should mention the steps you have taken to strengthen your abilities.
+If you are now targeting a job that requires different skills or competencies, then you might emphasize how your strengths are better suited to the job at hand.
+If you have taken action to correct any problems that led to your dismissal, you should mention the steps you have taken to strengthen your abilities.

 You should avoid any negative characterization of your former employer because many prospective employers would take the employer's side.

 A proactive approach providing evidence of your competence, and any positive recommendations from previous jobs, can be helpful.